-Q: May unspent money from the first year be rolled over into the second year?
+Q: Can unspent funds from the first year be rolled over into the second year?

 A: Absolutely.
 The researcher should file an official signed financial report at the end of the first year as part of the reporting requirements.
 Include information in the final financial report about the use of funds rolled over.